contentful/contentful-export/README.md

 - This tool exports only your published Content Model, Content and Assets or move them to a new Contentful space.
 Editor Interfaces, Webhooks and Roles & Permissions will be supported in a next version of this tool.
 Drafts are not exported;
 - The content exported by this tool can only be imported to a new blank space.
 We curently do not support merging content into pre-existent spaces.
-- If you have custom widgets, you need to reinstall them manually on the new space;
+- If you have custom widgets, you need to reinstall them manually on the new space.

 # Changelog